-If you are looking for fun things to do on Anna Maria Island in Florida, then you’ve come to the right place!
-Below I’ve listed the best things to do on Anna Maria Island and travel tips to this charming island in the Sunshine state.
+Are you looking for fun things to do on Anna Maria Island in Florida?
+You’ve come to the right place!
+Here, I have listed the best things to do on Anna Maria Island, along with some travel tips for this charming destination in the Sunshine State.

 Anna Maria Island is in Manatee County, Florida, a little over an hour’s drive southwest of Tampa.
-It is surrounded by four bodies of water: the Gulf of Mexico, Longboat Pass, Anna Maria Sound, and Tampa Bay.
+Four bodies of water surround the island: the Gulf of Mexico, Longboat Pass, Anna Maria Sound, and Tampa Bay.

-You can find a map of Anna Maria Island here.
+You can find Anna Maria Island on the map here:

-Also, we took a road trip to Anna Maria, but if you want to fly, the Sarasota-Bradenton International Airport or the Tampa International Airport are the closest airports to Anna Maria Island.
+Also, we took a road trip to Anna Maria, but if you want to fly, the Sarasota-Bradenton International Airport or the Tampa International Airport are the closest airports.

 Quick Facts About Anna Maria Island

-- Anna Maria Island comprises three cities: the City of Anna Maria, Holmes Beach, and Bradenton Beach (I find this slightly confusing because I initially thought they were the names of the public beaches!)
+- Anna Maria Island has three cities: the City of Anna Maria, Holmes Beach, and Bradenton Beach.
+At first, I found it slightly confusing because I thought they were the names of the public beaches!

-- The City of Anna Maria became a city in 1923 and is one of the earliest resort communities for Florida on the Gulf of Mexico coast.
-Holmes Beach City was established in 1950, followed by Bradenton Beach, initially known as Cortez Beach, in 1952.
+- The City of Anna Maria was founded in 1923 and is among the first resort communities on Florida’s Gulf of Mexico coast.
+Holmes Beach City was established in 1950, followed by Bradenton Beach, initially referred to as Cortez Beach, in 1952.

 - Today, Anna Maria Island is a growing community.
 However, you won’t see many chains or franchises on the island; much of the island is geared toward local and small businesses, which I love!

-One of the most popular things on Anna Maria Island is visiting one of its white sandy beaches with the pretty turquoise water you see in the Gulf of Mexico.
+Anna Maria Island is famous for its beautiful white sandy beaches with turquoise waters of the Gulf of Mexico.
 The beaches are clean and great for families, couples, and solo travelers.
-I could easily spend several days on the beaches in Anna Maria Island if only my skin allowed me to do so!
+I would love to spend several days on the shores of Anna Maria Island if only my skin would allow me to do so!

-Most of the beaches on Anna Maria Island will have the following:
+Most of the beaches on Anna Maria Island have the following:

 - Showers and Changing Areas